How to plant a border like a pro

 It’s time to plant a border.

-A whole border.
-I’m not just going to stuff a few plants in amongst the current design.
+This post is about planting a whole border.
+I’m not just going to stuff a few plants into the current bed.
 I’m starting again from scratch.

-Of course, I dream of glorious borders bursting with colour.
-I see them on TV programmes, in magazines, in professionally-run gardens…
+Of course, we may dream of glorious borders bursting with colour.
+We see them on TV programmes, in magazines, in professionally-run gardens…

 But how can we achieve those brilliant, beautiful borders in our own gardens?